-The School of Health and Social Care is seeking to appoint a full-time Lecturer in Speech & Language Therapy.
+The School of Health and Social Care is seeking to appoint a full-time Lecturer in Occupational Therapy.
 We would particularly welcome applications from individuals that are keen to develop research, drawing from, and building upon, existing research expertise within the school and applicant’s own research profile.
-The post also includes a significant contribution to our Speech and Language Therapy courses at Colchester campus (these are run at UG and PG level).
-It is expected that you would assist the Subject Lead, providing practical support to the team and undertake programme/ module leadership and teaching, and assessment duties.
-This role will require management, administration, supervision, and support for staff alongside, assessment and teaching of students on our existing modules, and generally enhancing our research-led teaching in Speech & Language Therapy.
-We have a high reputation for our innovative educational delivery of Speech & Language Therapy programmes (in the top 15 in the National Student Survey for overall student satisfaction, 100% Employability, ranked gold in 2017 for the Teaching Excellence Framework and named University of the Year 2018).
+The post also includes a significant contribution to our Occupational Therapy courses at Colchester campus (these are run at UG and PG level).
+It is expected that as a senior member of staff you would support the Subject Lead and Programme Leads and undertake module leadership and teaching / assessment duties.
+This role will require management, administration, supervision, and support for staff alongside, assessment and teaching of students on our existing modules, and generally enhancing our research-led teaching in Occupational Therapy.
+We have a high reputation for our innovative educational delivery of Occupational Therapy programmes (in the top 15 in the National Student Survey for overall student satisfaction, joint 1st for Employability in the Times Good University Guide, and ranked gold in 2017 for the Teaching Excellence Framework).
 We aim for excellence in research as well as in education and are looking for candidates who can contribute to both.
-In April 2017 we were awarded a silver Athena SWAN award.
+In April 2017 we were awarded a silver Athena SWAN award which recognises the commitment the School has toward equality and development of an inclusive culture, promoting dignity and respect.
 We particularly welcome applications from those who identify as male or non-binary and those from an ethnic minority as they are under-represented in the School of Health & Social Care.
-Please see further detail in the link below for a full job description, person specification and more information relating to this post.
-Applications should be made on-line, but if you would like advice or help in making an application, please telephone the Resourcing Team (01206 874693/873521). https://vacancies.essex.ac.uk/tlive_webrecruitment/wrd/run/ETREC107GF.open?VACANCY_ID=313674JJ1A&WVID=9918109NEm&LANG=USA
+Please see the further detail link below for a full job description, person specification and more information relating to this post. https://vacancies.essex.ac.uk/tlive_webrecruitment/wrd/run/ETREC107GF.open?VACANCY_ID=011163Jph4&WVID=9918109NEm&LANG=USA